Dodge: 1973–1980

-1976 was the final model year for the Dodge Coronet, at least so far as the name Coronet went, also its body style choices were relegated to just only two four-door models, the four-door wagon and the four-door sedan.
-The former Dodge Coronet 2-door model, which appeared for just the previous model year was replaced by the Dodge Charger Sport 2-door model, which, itself, appeared for only one model year.
-During the next model year (1977), the mid-size Dodge Coronet would be renamed Monaco, which would be given stacked rectangular headlights and other minor cosmetic changes, that would provide a prompt sales boost.
-The Coronet and Charger were effectively replaced by the Diplomat for 1977, which was a fancier Aspen.
+1976 was the final model year for the Dodge Coronet (at least so far as the Coronet name went), and its body style choices were relegated to just only two four-door models: the four-door wagon and the four-door sedan.
+The former two-door Coronet model, which appeared for just the previous model year, was replaced by the two-door Dodge Charger Sport model, which itself appeared for only one model year.
+For the 1977 model year, the mid-size Coronet would be renamed the Dodge Monaco, and was given stacked rectangular headlights and other minor cosmetic changes that would provide a prompt sales boost.
+The Coronet and Charger were effectively replaced by the Diplomat, a fancier Aspen, for 1977.

-Also, during that same model year, the full-size Dodge Monaco would be renamed Dodge Royal Monaco, which would appear for just one model year only and after that, both Dodge and Plymouth (which would include Dodge Royal Monaco's entire Plymouth Gran Fury counterpart line up as well) would discontinue all production of any more full-size models.
-It lost sales every year until replaced by the St. Regis for 1979 following a one-year absence from the big car market.
-In a reversal of what happened in 1965, the St. Regis was an upsized Coronet.
-During the following model year (1978), the mid-size Dodge Monaco (which would include its entire Plymouth Fury counterpart lineup as well) would make its final appearance (for all during the remainder of the 1970s).
+During that same model year, the full-size Dodge Monaco would be renamed the Dodge Royal Monaco, which would appear for just one model year only.
+Both Dodge and Plymouth would discontinue all production of any more full-size models (which would include the Royal Monaco's entire Plymouth Gran Fury counterpart lineup as well).
+It lost sales every year until it was replaced by the St. Regis, an upsized Coronet for 1979, following a one-year absence from the big car market.
+During the 1978 model year, the mid-size Dodge Monaco (as well as its entire Plymouth Fury counterpart lineup) would make its final appearance (for all during the remainder of the 1970s).

-While the Aspen got accolades for styling and handling, the build quality was problematic, sullying the car's reputation at a time when sales were desperately needed.
+While the Aspen received accolades for styling and handling, the build quality was problematic, sullying the car's reputation at a time when sales were desperately needed.
 It was noted for having problems with its carburetors which resulted in frequent stalling.
 The Aspen also had difficulties in starting, even after leaving the engine off for several minutes.
 This resulted in several recalls.

-The Dodge Magnum was introduced for 1978 to supplement the Dodge Charger.
-It was sold in two forms, the "XE" and the "GT" and was the last vehicle to use the long-running Chrysler B platform.
-The appearance was somewhat of a rounded-off Charger and was in response to getting a car that would be eligible for NASCAR that would be more aerodynamic, something that the 1975–1978 Charger was not.
+For 1978, the Dodge Magnum was introduced to supplement the Dodge Charger.
+It was sold in two forms–the "XE" and the "GT"–and was the last vehicle to use the long-running Chrysler B platform.
+The appearance was somewhat of a rounded-off Charger, and was designed to be more aerodynamic and eligible for NASCAR races.
 Styling features included four rectangular headlights behind retractable clear covers, with narrow opera windows, and an optional T-bar or power sunroof.
 The Magnum was well-featured with power steering, brakes, and seats; the suspension included Chrysler's standard adjustable, longitudinal torsion bars, lower trailing links, and front and rear anti-sway bars.
 The base engine was the 318 CID V8 with Lean-Burn, while two and four-barrel carbureted 360 CID and 400 CID V8s were optional; weight was nearly 3900 lb.